18121A05L2/7702-goat/README.md

     - Missing `receive` function => can't receive ETH
     - Lack of access controls in execute => anyone can execute calls
 - `DelegateContractV1`
     - Deceiving `constructor`.
-Guardians are not set in the context of accounts delegating to contract.
-Accounts delegating to this contract share guardians.
+Guardians are not set in the context of accounts delegating to `DelegateContractV1`.
 - `DelegateContractV2`
     - Initialization can be frontrun
     - Can be reinitialized